square/square-connect-go-sdk/swagger/docs/TeamApi.md

 > SearchTeamMembersResponse SearchTeamMembers(ctx, body)
 SearchTeamMembers

 Returns a paginated list of `TeamMember` objects for a business.
-The list to be returned can be filtered by: - location IDs **and** - `status`
+The list can be filtered by the following: - location IDs - `status`

 ### Required Parameters